docQodly/docs/docs/studio/design-webforms/states.md

 Webforms typically operate in one of two primary states:

-### Normal State
+### Non-Conditional State

-In the **Normal State**, the webform functions according to its Base State, operating in its standard form without any special conditions or triggers.
+In the **Non-Conditional State**, the webform functions according to its Base State, operating in its standard form without any special conditions or triggers.
 This represents the default layout and behavior before any specific conditions are applied.

 ### Conditional State

-The **Conditional State** activates when predefined conditions are met, unlike the Normal State.
+The **Conditional State** activates when predefined conditions are met, unlike the Non-Conditional State.
 These conditions are based on criteria such as privilege levels or data source value changes.
 The state changes dynamically, triggered or deactivated according to the evaluation of these conditions as TRUE or FALSE.

 :::info
 For additional details on how to implement the Conditional State, please refer to the [Conditional States](./conditionalStates) section.